Partners across the world

 Scattered among the work messages, there are also thank-you posts acknowledging the help that TWAS has provided.
 "Through this portal, TWAS met at least four important objectives", added Paoli.
 "It fuelled mentorships, eased conference and workshops dissemination, provided support for publications and, most importantly, paved the way to an international network that we expect will grow further in the months ahead".

-The TWAS Research Links is one of the projects of the TWAS Research Programme, which was established in 1986, as one of the earliest launched by TWAS.
+The TWAS Research Links is one of the projects of the TWAS Research Grants Programme, which was established in 1986, as one of the earliest launched by TWAS.
 Sida's financial support started in 1991: the Agency distributes almost $1 million in research grants annually to equip laboratories and support publications, and, between 1986 and 2020, awarded more than 2,630 grants, planning to continue to do so in the years ahead.